Pond hockey: Films

-Pond hockey has been seen played in many movies including Mystery, Alaska, The Mighty Ducks and the 2008 documentary film Pond Hockey.
+Pond hockey has been seen played in multiple movies including Mystery, Alaska, The Mighty Ducks and the 2008 documentary film Pond Hockey.
 In Mystery, Alaska the whole movie is centred on pond hockey.
 In The Mighty Ducks it is just featured in certain scenes and flashbacks.
 In Pond Hockey it is the subject of the entire film, which celebrates the importance of the outdoor game.